Funny books for cancer patients!

 There is absolutely no reason on earth not to buy this book right now.
 Good deed notwithstanding, “Cancer Crackup” does genuinely enchant and amuse, and we loved spending time in Alisa Grodsky’s universe of humor in the face of insurmountable odds.

-An Expat from Romania living in Italy, Alex shares her life with her musician husband, crazy dog, and her mad passion for writing stories.
+Alex Pana, the author of "Funny Books for cancer patients!," is an Expat from Romania living in Italy.
+Alex shares her life with her musician husband, her crazy dog, and her mad passion for writing stories.